 Best Practices in Pain Management Conference Set for Sept.
 16-17

 The Best Practices in Pain Management Conference is scheduled to be held September 16-17, 2017 in Williamsburg, VA at the Williamsburg Lodge.
 The conference is primarily aimed towards primary care physicians, pain specialists, physiatrists, anesthesiologists, neurologists, surgeons, orthopedists, internists, nurse practitioners, nurses, physician assistants, physical therapists and other healthcare professionals who are engaged in treating chronic pain.
 CME credit is available for physicians, nurses and physician assistants through this event.
-To learn more and register, click here.
+To learn more, view the event information, and to register, click here.
 Registration is only available online.

 RRTC, ACE Research Develops Program to Help Youth with Autism Gain & Keep Jobs

 Researchers from the Rehabilitation Research and Training Center and the Autism Center for Excellence at VCU have completed the first randomized clinical trial to show that if young people with significant autism receive a combination of job skills training and behavioral support, they have a higher chance of gaining competitive employment.
 Read more about the study here.

 Acupuncture Services at the Neuroscience, Orthopedics, and Wellness Center

 We are pleased to announce that Dr. Elizabeth Huntoon will be offering Acupuncture services at NOW.
 This is the first time in the history of VCUHS that these services are being offered, and we are thrilled to have Dr. Huntoon on our team!
 The primary focus of treatment will be pain and addiction, but can be used to treat headaches, fibroid myalgia, and restless leg syndrome.